austinhyde/boilerplates/README.md

 - `global.scss` contains the standard svelte template styles

 How to use:
-- Copy the contents of the `svelte-webpack-standalone` folder to your project
+- Copy the contents of the `svelte` folder to your project
 - `npm install`
 - `npm start` to start a dev server with hot reloading
 - `npm run build` to build a static bundle into the `dist` folder

 Differences to standard svelte projects:
-- Some patterns inherited from `react-webpack-standalone`:
+- Some patterns inherited from the `react` boilerplate:
   - Generates an `index.html` on its own, instead of using a handmade one.
 Because we live in the future.
 Maybe I'll consider changing both of these at some point.
   - Outputs to `./dist` instead of `./public/build`
 - `global.scss` is imported from `App.svelte` instead of `index.html`